Course No: PUBH.5060-061; SIS Class Nbr: 13682; SIS Term: 2910

 This course explores analytic methods that can be used to improve the decision making of management, clinicians and others within the healthcare industry.
 Students learn the conceptual foundations of quantitative analysis and common methods used in supporting decision-making; developing evidence-based practices; analyzing data and testing hypotheses.
 Students also learn how to use industry-standard data analysis software applications, statistical packages and common applications for the development and reporting of analytic findings.

-Related Programs: Graduate Certificate in Health Informatics, Graduate Certificate in Health Management, M.S. in Health Informatics and Management: Informatics Concentration, M.S. in Health Informatics and Management: Management Concentration
+Related Programs: M.P.H. in Public Health: Healthcare Management Option, Graduate Certificate in Health Informatics, Graduate Certificate in Health Service Management, M.S. in Health Information Management: Health Informatics Option, M.S. in Health Information Management: Health Service Management Option

 Every effort has been made to ensure the accuracy of the information presented in this catalog.
 However, the Division of Graduate, Online & Professional Studies reserves the right to implement new rules and regulations and to make changes of any nature to its program, calendar, procedures, standards, degree requirements, academic schedules (including, without limitations, changes in course content and class schedules), locations, tuition and fees.
 Whenever possible, appropriate notice of such changes will be given before they become effective.